lhupfeldt/jenkinsflow/INSTALL.md

 ----

-1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools tenjin proxytypes
+1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools pytest-xdist tenjin proxytypes

 2. Read and update the file demo/demo_security.py if you have enabled security on your Jenkins